 In July of 1940, she applied for (and subsequently received) permission to erect a fire escape and convert the property into a lodging house.

-Ethel Lowd was joined at 86 Marlborough by Lucy Letita (Purdy) Gilnor, the widow of Roy Gilnor, who operated the lodging house.
+Ethel Lowd was joined at 86 Marlborough by Lucy Letitia (Purdy) Gilnor, the former wife of Roy Gilnor, who operated the lodging house.
 She also previously had lived at 172 Bay State Road, as had several of the lodgers at 86 Marlborough listed in the 1941 List of Residents.

 On January 20, 1942, Lucy Gilnor acquired a one-half interest in 86 Marlborough from Ethel Lowd.

 Ethel Lowd and Lucy Gilnor continued to live at 86 Marlborough until about 1945.
 Ethel Lowd moved to 6 Gloucester and then to 291 Beacon.
 Lucy Gilnor moved to 284 Newbury and then joined Ethel Lowd at 291 Beacon.

 On June 14, 1945, 86 Marlborough was acquired from Ethel Lowd and Lucy Gilnor by Fisher College, which used it as a girls’ dormitory.
 It remained a Fisher College dormitory, called Sarah Mortimer Hall, in 1968.